Philosophy of Education

 While not every child will become a star athlete, it is good for every child to be physically active, learn basic coordination, and gain proper balance in order to prevent injury.
 Childhood injuries often result when children are unaware of their environment, or are unable to focus or know how to control their body’s response to situations.
 Children learn spatial awareness through the basic mechanics found in various athletic fundamentals (soccer, gymnastics, dance, and more).

-As a homeroom teacher, I have the privilege of being with students on a consistent basis.
-I greet them when they arrive in the mornings, and I dismiss them when they leave.
-Rather than teaching specific topic, I am responsible to establish and maintain a classroom atmosphere that fosters a positive and respectful learning environment.
+Homeroom teachers, have the privilege of being with students on a consistent basis.
+They greet them when they arrive in the mornings, and wrap up the day with them before they leave.
+Rather than teaching specific topic, they are responsible to establish and maintain a classroom atmosphere that fosters a positive and respectful learning environment.

-One of my primary goals as a teacher is to instill in my students genuine love for learning.
-Humility, curiosity, and determination are all necessary for learning, and my hope is that my students will remain actively engaged in learning throughout their entire lives.
-In homeroom, students learn proper classroom etiquette and explore the "why" of learning.
+One of the primary goals of our teachers is to instill in our students a genuine love for learning.
+Humility, curiosity, and determination are all necessary for learning, and our hope is that our students will remain actively engaged in learning throughout their entire lives.
+In their homeroom, students learn proper classroom etiquette and explore the "why" of learning.
 It is a privilege to learn and it is their responsibility to respond to their teachers with respect and eagerness.

-I use modeling to help students achieve behavior that is appropriate to our learning environment, but sometimes students get off track and need extra help.
+We use interactive modeling to help students achieve behavior that is appropriate to our learning environment, but sometimes students get off track and need extra help.
 The Proverbs say that fools despise correction, while wise people heed it.
-It is my goal to help students understand that discipline (or correction), particularly in the classroom, is something that benefits us all.
+It is our goal to help students understand that discipline (or correction), particularly in the classroom, is something that benefits us all.

 By Michael Davis